fifty-git/Aura-Views-Demo/README.md

   - View/templates/_products_section.php
   - View/layouts/products_layout.php

-What nice about the way you register a view using the core, is that you can look at the code methods and see the name of the view and/or template file.
+What nice about the way you register a view using the core, is that you can look at the core view methods and see the name of the view and/or template file.

 Example:
 ```